jurf/jurf.github.io/_posts/2023-01-26-monitor-calibration.md

 So here is my current boiled-down ritual I go through with any monitor I have to work with, in roughly the order of importance.

-0. **Get a [monitor stand]({% post_url 2022-11-02-budget-ergonomics-workspace-life %}#stell-sos-1010-monitor-stand)** or at least a stack of books.
+0. **Get a [monitor stand]({% post_url 2022-11-02-budget-ergonomics-workspace-life %}#stell-sos-1010-monitor-stand)** or at least a stack of books if the top of the screen is not level with your eyes.
 There is no use in tweaking the monitor if you can't use it like a human.

 1. **Get a digital cable**.
 With old monitors and an abundance of VGA cables (like I had), one can be tempted to just use analogue.
 However, analogue cables suffer from [signal degradation][signal-degradation][^vga].
 Digital cables also do not need image adjustment to work.